isomerpages/moe-riversidepri/_programmes/Art Programme/Snapshots.md

 </tbody></table>
 </p>
 </div>
-<b>Term 2</b><br>Tapping on their skills on cutting, pasting and the concept of space, students created sea aquarium using a variety of materials including paper plates and recycled materials.
+<b>Term 2</b><br>Students created an art piece with the theme "My Aquarium".
+Tapping on their skills on cutting, pasting and the concept of space, students created sea aquarium using a variety of materials including paper plates and recycled materials.
 <div style="border:0px solid black;height:370px;overflow-y:hidden;overflow-x:hidden;">
 <p style="width:100%;">
 <table style="width:2765px">